Gerald Posner: PHARMA

-Posner also helped break the story of the role of McKinsey & Company had in advising Purdue Pharma how to energize its flagging OxyContin sales.
+Posner also helped break the story of the role McKinsey & Company had in advising Purdue Pharma how to energize its flagging OxyContin sales.

 Tucker Carlson, when interviewing Posner about his reporting that the Sacklers might evade justice for their role in the opioid epidemic, said "Gerald Posner may be the best known and most thorough investigative reporter in this country."